5 Reasons Why You Need SSL Certificate For Your Website

 SSL Certificates are mostly used to secure and encrypt information communicated between the web browser and the server.
 This is most commonly useful in cases where the customer is submitting or processing sensitive information such as passwords or credit card details, but can also protect other form details such as email ids and phone numbers.

 When a website has an SSL certificate properly installed on the server, a small padlock icon SSL padlock will be displayed to the left of a website URL in the browser and https will appear as well.
 SSL certificates provide security to customers and make visitors more likely to stay on a website for longer periods of time.
 There are five reasons that you should be securing your website with SSL.
 Here are some of the most important.

 There are more online threats of identity theft and credit card fraud than ever before.
-When websites use encryption to protect your information, your chances of being a victim of identity theft decrease.
+When websites use encryption to protect your information, your chances of being a victim of identity theft decrease (like document verification done for the fraud protection of the customers).
 The most important reason behind getting an SSL certificate is safety and security.

 SSL certificates provide authentication of your website.
 If your site is secured through SSL, you indicate to your website visitors that you are who you say you are.
 A secure site also gives the sign to visitors that your content has not been compromised in any way.

 Improves your Website Speed

 People used to think that installing SSL certificate on the website would lead to slow loading of the website.
 That’s a myth.
 The fact is that HTTPS speed up your website, thereby improving website performance.
 This, in turn, improves search engine optimization and helps you in internet marketing.